 Taverns like this are scattered ubiquitously across this country.
 Dimly lit by neon signs with sad songs on the jukebox, the smell of stale beer, a couple of game size pool tables, and inescapably someone willing to disrupt the lazy, smoky tranquility.
 After a couple of quiet games of pool I saw them enter and shake off the rain.
 There was a woman in her early thirties and looking “rode hard and put up wet,” clinging to the arm of a skinny, pocked faced, older man with a crew cut, and a cigarette that hung resolutely from his mouth while the smoke ebbed upward into his eyes without interrupting his callous glare, as it had for years.
 And, there was the giant.
 Behind this squalid couple was the big Indian that they called Chief.
 He said that his name was Dean, but he didn’t like it; claimed that he was related to Chief Seattle.
 I don’t expect that he was often contradicted about that.
 He called himself Chief, and so did everyone else.

 Chief stood a head and a half taller than Trevor or I, he outweighed us by a hundred pounds, and his inebriated curiosity cued directly to the poolroom.
 Jeremiah, as the older man called himself, and his filly named Darla fetched some drinks and seized the unused pool table.
 There really wasn’t enough room in that small space for two games of pool at the same time, and the scene rapidly became uncomfortable.
-Chief was a drunk and clumsy mountain, and Jeremiah and Darla were crawling all over each other.
+Chief was an intoxicated mountain, and Jeremiah and Darla were crawling all over each other.
 Darla disconnected from Jeremiah’s incessant fondling and placed quarters on our table, challenging us to a game.